remaro-network/ROSAR-framework/README.md

 ROSAR: RObust Sonar Adversarial Re-training

 ## Acknowledgements
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 956200.

 This work is part of the Reliable AI for Marine Robotics (REMARO) Project.
 For more info, please visit: https://remaro.eu/